o Plan - The ability to have a realistic perception of the steps necessary to accomplish a goal or task.

 o Working memory - Verbal and visual strategies that help us keep things in mind as we work through things.
 It's like juggling balls, being able to track the important details during a process.
 Includes self-talk and visual imagery.

-Detail - Remembering and managing important details.
+o Detail - Remembering and managing important details.

 o Reflect - This refers to one's ability to take a step back and reflect in order to problem solve.
 It also refers to self-checking (think checking work in math for example).
 Reflection is all about self-awareness, consciousness, mindfulness, introspection.